MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-your-sharepoint-domain-name.md

 `Remove-SPOTenantRenameSitePrioritization -SiteUrl https://contoso.sharepoint.com/sites/projectx`

-Prioritizing a site is not a guarantee that it will be completed first.
+Prioritizing a site isn't a guarantee that it will be completed first.
 There are several factors that can affect processing times, and multiple site renames are processed in parallel.
 Prioritized sites have a higher chance of completing first.

 ## Step 4: Monitor the status of the rename